RSE-Accenture-Team-2/fullproof/AWS Lambda Back-end/README.md

 are not native to AWS Lambda.

 ##
-TO NOTE: This is still under development before our first MVP, and may change.
+TO NOTE: This is still not fully developed as our first MVP and is subject to change.